-Financial support for informal/private arrangements
+Financial support for informal/ private arrangements

 In a majority of cases, particularly those where there are informal arrangements and agreements between parents and relatives for the care of a child, there should be financial agreements made within the family to support the child and to enable the carer to care for the child.
 Carers are expected to access all of the state benefits they may be entitled to claim in respect of their care of the child.
 The local authority is not usually involved in those arrangements.
-If a child's needs cannot be met by a Family and Friend carer without financial support, in the short-term NYCC may provide discretionary financial support to the carers based on a "Child and Family Assessment" which has identified that the child is "In Need".
+If a child's needs cannot be met by a Family and Friend carer without financial support, NYC may provide discretionary financial support to the carers based on a "Child and Family Assessment" which has identified that the child is "In Need".

 Financial support may be provided under Section 17 of the Children Act 1989 rather than providing accommodation under section 20 of the Children Act 1989, so long as this is consistent with the child's welfare and if this is deemed appropriate following the assessment.

-In relation to all requests under section 17, NYCC will expect that the carer(s) will have sought / accessed universal benefits in respect of the child.
-Universal benefits cover a range of benefits that families are able to access, including:
+In relation to all requests under section 17, NYC will expect that the carer(s) will have sought / accessed welfare benefits in respect of themselves and the child such as